EmmaLawlor/hangman/README.md

-# OVERVIEW

-This template was made as a guide to ensure you cover assessment criteria in your third milestone write up.
-It is specific to the **PORTFOLIO 3: Python Essentials** project.
-It was based off the [battleship readme](https://codeinstitute.s3.amazonaws.com/CSSEssentials/p3-readme.png) with a few additions to help elevate you to possible distinction status.

 ## Helpful tools

 Markdown's not all that easy so sometimes you may want to use some tools to make tables.